 His first conversations with Min-Joon were so biting and rude.
 I kept thinking that if my boss talked to me like that, I’d slap him!

 But that’s what separates Min-Joon from me.
 She wears her heart on her sleeve (I threw mine to the sky), while Robin Heiden (Daniel Henney) keeps his closed off for a reason.

 The story is definitely on par with a romantic comedy that we know in America and the U.K., but they deviated from the formula considerably.
 I’m glad they did.
 It was refreshing to see a foreign language film do that.

-You can pretty much make a checklist for “things that had appeared in romcoms from the beginning” and knock them off when you’re watching them, i.e., Bridget Jones’s Diary, When You Were Sleeping, and She’s All That.
+You can pretty much make a checklist for “things that had appeared in romcoms from the beginning” and knock them off when you’re watching them, i.e., Bridget Jones’s Diary (paid link), While You Were Sleeping, and She’s All That (paid link).
 Formulaic would be an understatement.

 The final scene reminded me of something I learned in my Business Writing class.
 English is the dominant language used in business transactions.